mpv-player/mpv/DOCS/man/options.rst

 ``--video-sync-max-audio-change=<value>``
     Maximum *additional* speed difference in percent that is applied to audio with ``--video-sync=display-...`` (default: 0.125).
-Normally, the player play the audio at the speed of the video.
+Normally, the player plays the audio at the speed of the video.
 But if the difference between audio and video position is too high, e.g. due to drift or other timing errors, it will attempt to speed up or slow down audio by this additional factor.
 Too low values could lead to video frame dropping or repeating if